cmacrury/cmacrury.github.io-old/_pages/about.md

     <p>665 W 130th St</p>
     <p>New York, New York 10025</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I'm a postdoctoral research scholar in the theory group at the University of Toronto, where I'm fortunate to be supervised by Dr. Allan Borodin.
+I'm a postdoctoral research scholar at Columbia Business School where I'm advised by Will Ma.
-Previously, I obtained a master's degree in mathematics from McGill University under the supervision of Dr. Dmitry Jakobson, and before that, I completed my undergraduate studies at Dalhousie University.
+Previously, I obtained my PhD from the Department of Computer Science at the University of Toronto under the supervision of Allan Borodin, and before that, I obtained a master's degree in mathematics from McGill University under the supervision of Dr. Dmitry Jakobson.

-I'm broadly interested in topics which intersect between probabilistic combinatorics and algorithm design.
-More specifically, I work on combinatorics problems which involve randomness in the underlying discrete structure, typically in the context of random graphs and processes.
-Lately, I've been researching the fast construction of sparse subgraphs in the semi-random graph process.
-I'm also interested in random hypergraphs and matrices, and have researched both in the context of discrepancy theory.
-My work in combinatorial optimization is in online algorithms, and more generally, decision making under uncertainty.
-I'm especially interested in stochastic matching problems.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.